BitNixLLC/OnDemandRemote/README.md

 - **Web Server**: Apache2
 - **PHP**: Version 8

+## Security Notice
+This repository is provided as an example.
+Proper security measures must be taken when executing bash scripts from PHP.
+This includes but is not limited to:
+- Sanitizing input to prevent command injection attacks.
+- Keeping the system and software up to date with security patches.
+- Implementing authentication and authorization mechanisms to ensure only authorized users can execute scripts.
+- Logging and monitoring script execution to detect and respond to any suspicious activities.

 ## License
 This project is licensed under the Unlicense.
 See the [LICENSE](LICENSE) file for details.